17 Luxury Home Exterior Improvements You Will See By 2020

 Housing data indicates that newly built luxury homes now trend towards much bigger driveways.
-This is due to the fact that properties with large driveways and garages tend to sell faster than those with small driveways or carports.
+This is because properties with large driveways and garages tend to sell faster than those with small driveways or carports.

 Of course, the goal of every developer is to construct a home that someone will want to buy.
-Throwing in an over-sized driveway is a sensible move considering it’s just a matter of adding more pavement.
+So throwing in an oversized driveway is a sensible move considering it’s just adding more pavement.

-With the owners of luxury homes often owning numerous vehicles, and the average number of vehicles per American household increasing.
+The owners of luxury homes often own numerous vehicles, and the average number of cars per American household is increasing.
 The luxury homes of the future will have huge driveways.

 7. Built-in Surveillance Systems

-Most homeowners have their own surveillance systems installed after buying the home.
-There will also be an increasing number of luxury homes that come with integrated surveillance and security systems pre-installed.
+Most homeowners have their surveillance systems installed after buying the home.
+There will also be an increasing number of luxury homes with integrated surveillance and security systems pre-installed.

 High-end exterior cameras are viewed and controlled remotely via a central smart home app.
 Likewise, most luxury homes will have doorbell cams, driveway cams, and yard cams already installed for the buyer’s convenience.

-For home’s that don’t include integrated security systems, the majority of them will end up with retrofitted with a surveillance and alarm system by the new owner.
+For homes that don’t include integrated security systems, the majority of them will end up retrofitted with a surveillance and alarm system by the new owner.

-Most nice homes already have walkways in the yard to keeping inhabitants and guests from having to walk on the lawn and potentially mess up the landscaping.
+Most nice homes already have walkways in the yard to keep inhabitants and guests from walking on the lawn and potentially messing up the landscaping.

-This trend will continue to be popular in the luxury homes of the future.
-This is largely due to the aforementioned rise of native plants and artificial turf will create an ideal environment for walking paths, trails, stepping stones, and sidewalks.
+This trend will continue to be popular in future luxury homes.
+This is mainly due to the rise above native plants, and artificial turf will create an ideal environment for walking paths, trails, stepping stones, and sidewalks.

-The average acreage of luxury home land lots increased.
-It’s likely that the majority of luxury homes built after 2020 will have walkways of some sort.
+The average acreage of luxury homeland lots increased.
+The majority of luxury homes built after 2020 will likely have walkways of some sort.

-Easy to install pop-up Gazebos are easily the most optimal and appealing solution for creating a comfortable spot.
+Easy-to-install pop-up Gazebos are the most optimal and appealing solution for creating a comfortable spot.
 Gazebos can be used for a get-together, meditation and relaxation, cookouts, bird-watching, and other calming activities in nature.

 Many gazebos now come outfitted with oscillating fans too.
 This is to create a fresh breeze on days that aren’t windy.

-Because gazebos are so relatively affordable for luxury homeowners and they’re often easy to assemble, many more homes will have one.
+Because gazebos are so relatively affordable for luxury homeowners and are often easy to assemble, many more homes will have one.

 10. Decks and Patios

 The deck and patio industries are also booming in America.
-And with every homeowner trying to have the same conveniences as their neighbors, it’s unlikely that there will be many luxury homes left without these features after 2020.
+And with every homeowner trying to have the same conveniences as their neighbors, it’s unlikely that many luxury homes will be left without these features after 2020.

 This is yet another home improvement project that is simple and affordable enough bound to increase in popularity.
-As we all know, homeowners are always looking for ways to spice up their yards.
+As we all know, homeowners always look for ways to spice up their yards.